bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 + This isn't just the obvious sed/perl scripts:
        + You have to make sure your replacements generate working code!

-# Fourth Step: Beyond Reproach
+#  Step 4: Beyond Reproach

 + Even if upstream violated the GPLv3, it doesn't mean we have permission to do so.